 Be sure to check your email the day before each exam.
 I may send out hints and tips designed to help you with last-minute studying.
 For example, I may send out copies of a few of the items which will be on the examination.

 Examination Regulations.
 To preserve academic integrity, I have, with a heavy heart, prescribed the following regulations for student behavior during examinations in this class:

 University Policy On Final Examinations: Read this statement.

-A total of 95 multiple-choice questions will be divided into approximately ten quizzes given throughout the semester.
-These quizzes will be administered via BlackBoard.
-Each question is worth one course point, so you could earn a total of 95 course points by taking the quizzes.
-I shall announce the availability of each quiz in class, in a BlackBoard announcement, and/or by email.
+A total of 75 multiple-choice and/or true-false questions will be divided into approximately ten quizzes given throughout the semester.
+These quizzes will be administered online, via BlackBoard.
+Each question is worth one course point, so you could earn a total of 75 course points by taking the quizzes.
+I shall announce the availability of each quiz in a BlackBoard announcement, and/or by email.
 Many of the questions on each quiz will be randomly selected from the publisher's test bank.
-You are encouraged to practice taking quizzes on the content of this course -- you can do so within the Psych Portal.
+You are encouraged to practice taking quizzes on the content of this course -- you can do so within the Psych Portal and also within BlackBoard.

 You are strongly encouraged to read the documents "Test Taking Tips" and "BB Exam Tips," which can be found in BlackBoard, under Quizzes.
 Reading these documents should prepare you to take online quizzes without making the sort of mistake that results in your getting kicked out of the system before completing the quiz.